zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

 ### Task 2: Create new flow

-1. With your Flow account created and logged into the Flow website, click on the **My flows** link on top of the page
+1. With your Flow account created and logged into the Flow website, select the **My flows** link on top of the page.

     ![My flows menu is highlighted within the Flow app.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image178.png "Flow")

-2. Select the **Create from blank** button
+2. Select the **Create from blank** button.

-3. Select **Search hundreds of connectors and triggers**
+3. Select **Search hundreds of connectors and triggers**.

     ![Screenshot of the Search hundreds of connectors and triggers link.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image179.png "Search connectors and triggers")

 4. Type **email** into the trigger search box to find the **Office 365 Outlook -- When a new email arrives** trigger.
-Click on it to continue.
+Select it to continue.

     ![Email is entered into the search box on the Flow connectors and triggers dialog.
 Office 365 Outlook - When a new email arrives is highlighted.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image180.png "Flow connectors and triggers")

-5. When prompted, sign in to create a connection to Office 365 Outlook
+5. When prompted, sign in to create a connection to Office 365 Outlook.

-6. Within the When a new email arrives trigger configuration box, select **Show advanced options**
+6. Within the When a new email arrives trigger configuration box, select **Show advanced options**.

     ![Screenshot of the Show advanced options drop-down in the When a new email arrives trigger configuration box. ](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image181.png "When a new email arrives")

-7. Within the advanced options, set the **Importance** to High and set **Has Attachment** to Yes
+7. Within the advanced options, set the **Importance** to High and set **Has Attachment** to Yes.

     ![In the When a new email arrives trigger configuration box, fields are set to the previously defined settings.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image182.png "When a new email arrives trigger configuration box. ")

-8. Select **+New step**, then **Add an action** to continue
+8. Select **+New step**, then **Add an action** to continue.

     ![Under the New step button, Add an action is selected.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image183.png "New step button ")

-9. Type push into the action search box, then select Notifications -- Send me a mobile notification
+9. Type push into the action search box, then select Notifications -- Send me a mobile notification.

     ![In the Choose an action box, push is typed in the search field, and Notifications - Send me a mobile notification is selected.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image184.png "Choose an action box")

 10. Within the **Send me a mobile notification** action box, type in a notification in the **Text** field: Important email with attachment:

-11. Select the **Subject** tag from the Dynamic content dialog to insert it after your notification text
+11. Select the **Subject** tag from the Dynamic content dialog to insert it after your notification text.

-12. Type <https://outlook.office365.com/> into the **Link** field
+12. Type <https://outlook.office365.com/> into the **Link** field.

-13. Type **Go to Outlook Office 365** as the **Link label**
+13. Type **Go to Outlook Office 365** as the **Link label**.

     ![In the When a new email arrives trigger configuration box, in the Send me a mobile notification action box, fields are set to the previously defined settings.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image185.png "When a new email arrives")